zsiki/GeoEasy/doc/reference_guide.rst

 	200 / 50 * 3" = 12".

 SVG error ellipses:
-	An SVG will be generated with the network and error ellipses.
+	An SVG file will be generated with the network and error ellipses.

 Colors
 ......